gege521/Qlik-Sense/Access Control on Rows and Columns.md

 section application;
 ```

-which reduction:define which row to hide, omit:define which column to hide
 note: here we only hide measurement, not dimensions(the report will have visual problems if we omit dimension, details pls refer to qlik help website)